titanium-exe/online-store-java/README.md

 # Online Grocery Store

 ## Project Overview

 This **Online Grocery Store** project allows users to browse products, add items to their cart, and manage their purchases through an inventory management system.
-While the project includes basic user authentication (a password system), it does **not** include advanced features like payment gateways or email notifications.
+While the project includes basic user authentication (a password system).
 The project is intended to provide a basic online shopping experience with a focus on inventory management.

 ## Features

-- **Product Listing**: Users can browse a wide variety of grocery products, categorized for easy navigation.
+- **Product Listing**: Users can browse a wide variety of grocery products and select items for further information and images.
-- **Search Functionality**: Enables users to search for specific items.
 - **Shopping Cart**: Allows users to add/remove items from the cart and see the total price dynamically.
 - **User Authentication**: A simple password-based authentication system for user login and account management.
-- **Inventory Management**: Maintains stock levels for products, updates automatically when items are purchased.
+- **Inventory Management for Owner**: To add new products, remove, update information about products
 - **Basic Security**: Implements a password system for user accounts, though no advanced security protocols are in place.

 ## Technologies Used